 4. Single Copy, Different Configuration, Multiple Instances:

-Zoom Player keeps its decoder configuration files in a directory called "AutoMediaGraph" in the Zoom Player directory.
+Zoom Player keeps its decoder configuration files in a folder called "AutoMediaGraph" in the Zoom Player folder.

 In cases where you want to use the same decoding configuration, just using different Zoom Player setting, you can specify

 the external configuration file through the "/CONFIG" command line parameter.
 For example:

 To create the "comp2.local" file in this example, you need to enable Zoom Player to use a local configuration file